djdarkbeat/kimuraframework/README.md

 Kimurai has support for the following engines and can mostly switch between them without the need to rewrite any code:

 * `:mechanize` – [pure Ruby fake http browser](https://github.com/sparklemotion/mechanize).
 Mechanize can't render JavaScript and doesn't know what the DOM is it.
 It can only parse the original HTML code of a page.
 Because of it, mechanize is much faster, takes much less memory and is in general much more stable than any real browser.
 It's recommended to use mechanize when possible; if the website doesn't use JavaScript to render any meaningful parts of its structure.
 Still, because mechanize is trying to mimic a real browser, it supports almost all of Capybara's [methods to interact with a web page](http://cheatrags.com/capybara) (filling forms, clicking buttons, checkboxes, etc).
-* `:selenium_chrome` – Chrome in headless mode driven by selenium.
+* `:chrome` (`:selenium_chrome` alias) – Chrome in headless mode driven by selenium.
 A modern headless browser solution with proper JavaScript rendering.
-* `:selenium_firefox` – Firefox in headless mode driven by selenium.
+* `:firefox` (`:selenium_firefox` alias) – Firefox in headless mode driven by selenium.
 Usually takes more memory than other drivers, but can sometimes be useful.

 **Tip:** prepend a `HEADLESS=false` environment variable on the command line (i.e. `$ HEADLESS=false ruby spider.rb`) to launch an interactive browser in normal (not headless) mode and see its window (only for selenium-like engines).
 It works for the [console](#interactive-console) command as well.